 The Civil Air Patrol has three missions: aerospace education, cadet programs, and emergency services.
 The aerospace education program provides CAP members and the educational community information about aviation and space activities.

-“The kids work on robotics, and they work on all types of aviation things, and part of their promotion includes these as well as being tested on aerospace education, including weather, airports and planes,” said Levin.
+“The kids work on robotics, and they work on all types of aviation things, and part of their promotion includes these as well as being tested on aerospace education, including weather, airports, and planes,” said Levin.

-The third mission is the emergency services.
-Civil Air Patrol’s emergency services includes air and ground search and rescue, disaster relief, civil defense, as well as cooperation with and assistance to other emergency services agencies.
+The third mission is emergency services.
+Civil Air Patrol’s emergency services include air and ground search and rescue, disaster relief, civil defense, as well as cooperation with and assistance to other emergency services agencies.
 The students also get orientation rides where they fly on airplanes, five times for free, as well as glider planes where they get to learn about thermals when they glide.

 “So every time they go, the curriculum gets more challenging, so they’re learning more,” said Levin, who makes it clear that it’s not flying time, or time towards getting a license, but they do get a taste of what it’s all about.
 “Once a cadet turns 18, they actually are certified to be called for missions when planes are down; when there’s a beacon that goes off.
 So they get ground training and they get air training on what to do.”